opulo-inc/docs/content/en/semi-assembly/_index.md

 ### Assembly Video

 We have an instructional video that walks you through the process of assembling your LumenPnP.
+This video is just to help visualize how parts go together; you'll still need this guide to complete your build.
 You can find the video embedded below:

-## TODO VIDEO LINK
+{{< youtube VvtisHKmmWc >}}

 ### Timing

-Expect assembly to take about **one hour**.
+Expect assembly to take about **50 minutes**.

 ### You'll Need